Retention Policy

 - Edit Retention Policy

-- Backup Frequency: This is determined by the Full Backup and Incremental Backup schedules.
+- Backup Frequency: Defined by the schedule for Full and Incremental Backups.
 Each backup run creates a restore point that serves as a recovery option.
-The backup frequency directly impacts the number of restore points stored during this period.
-More frequent backups result in more restore points, which affects storage consumption.
+The more frequent the backups, the more restore points are stored, which can impact storage consumption.

 Before You Begin